ucsb-cs156/w24/_lectures/week02b.md

 Today's activity: <https://ucsb-cs156.github.io/m23/hwk/p07/>

-After lecture today, you are encouraged to start on: <https://ucsb-cs156.github.io/m23/lab/jpa02/>
+After lecture today, you are encouraged to

+* Start on: <https://ucsb-cs156.github.io/m23/lab/jpa02/>, even if you aren't done with jpa01
+* It should be straightforward
+* Also: by end of lab tomorrow, *everyone* should have made at least a first submission for jpa01